 - 5.9.1.
 As discussed previously within this document, there are numerous potential special survey conditions that need to be considered when putting a survey specification together.
-The most common of these are the inclusion of off-site parking, the exclusion of on-site parking by non-site users, the exclusion of through-trips, and the need for head counts to factor up interview samples to 100%, and the requirement (or not) of a Servicing Vehicles count.
-These five conditions are listed on the standard survey specification form, and a "yes/no" indicator as to their inclusion in the specification should be given. - 5.9.2.
-There may also be other special conditions apart from the five mentioned above, and if this is the case details of these should also be clearly stated. - 5.9.3.
+The most common of these are the inclusion of off-site parking, the exclusion of on-site parking by non-site users, the exclusion of through-trips, and the requirement (or not) of a Servicing Vehicles count.
+These four conditions are listed on the standard survey specification form, and a "yes/no" indicator as to their inclusion in the specification should be given.
+Note that the inclusion of head counts should always be marked as "yes" for all surveys where interviews are included. - 5.9.2.
+There may also be other special conditions apart from those mentioned above, and if this is the case details of these should also be clearly stated.

+- 5.9.3.
 For specifically commissioned multi-modal surveys, other special conditions may include the requirement for "Journey Purpose" and "Origin/Destination" counts (see 4.16).
 These should be clearly stated as a clear and descriptive comment. - 5.9.4.
 For surveys at primary and secondary schools there is an additional level of complexity to survey specifications (see 4.11 for details).
 An example of the format of a survey specification for a school is shown in Appendix G.